jruby/jar-dependencies/Readme.md

 # Motivation

-Just today, I stumbled across [https://github.com/arrigonialberto86/ruby-band](https://github.com/arrigonialberto86/ruby-band) which uses jbundler to manage their JAR dependencies, which happens on the first 'require "ruby-band"'.
-There is no easy or formal way to find out which JARs are added to jruby-classloader.
+In 2014, while tools such as [https://github.com/arrigonialberto86/ruby-band](https://github.com/arrigonialberto86/ruby-band) used [jbundler](https://github.com/jruby/jbundler) to manage their there was no easy or formal way to

-Another issue was brought to my notice yesterday [https://github.com/hqmq/derelicte/issues/1](https://github.com/hqmq/derelicte/issues/1).
+- find out which JARs were added to the JRuby classloader

-Or the question of how to manage JRuby projects with maven [http://ruby.11.x6.nabble.com/Maven-dependency-management-td4996934.html](http://ruby.11.x6.nabble.com/Maven-dependency-management-td4996934.html)
+- to manage JRuby projects with Maven

-Or a few days ago an issue for rake-compile [https://github.com/luislavena/rake-compiler/issues/87](https://github.com/luislavena/rake-compiler/issues/87)
+- to build Java/JRuby gem extensions with [rake-compiler](https://github.com/luislavena/rake-compiler/issues/87).

-With JRuby 9000 it is the right time to get jar dependencies "right" - the current situation is like the time before bundler for gems.
+With JRuby 9000 it was the right time to get jar dependencies "right".

 # Developing